-Departmental Recommendation: ENGL 101, Reading: passing a standardized test of reading comprehension at or above the 12th grade level;
+Departmental Recommendations: Reading: Pass a

+standardized test of reading comprehension at or above the 12th grade level, ENGL 101.

 Study of the principal groups, figures, issues, and trends in religion from colonial times to the present, covering such topics as the Puritans, the growth of religious liberty in America, religion and social protest, the African-American religious experience, Catholic-Protestant-Jew, and contemporary religious phenomena.
 This course is also offered as HIST 135.